-A service person may maintain Pennsylvania registration on his/her vehicle or may title and register the vehicle in the jurisdiction in which he/she is stationed.
+A service person may maintain Pennsylvania registration on their vehicle or may title and register the vehicle in the jurisdiction in which they are stationed.

 If your vehicle is registered in Pennsylvania:

 - You must maintain registration on your vehicle and you may be eligible to renew your vehicle for either a one-year or two-year registration period.

 - Effective December 31, 2016, customers who renew their registration online will print their permanent registration credential.
 PennDOT no longer mails a registration card for registrations renewed online.

 - Act 89, signed into law November 25, 2013, provided for the elimination of vehicle registration stickers.
 As of December 31, 2016, PennDOT no longer issue registration stickers.
 Customers are still required to maintain a valid and current registration and must present the registration card to law enforcement when asked.
 The valid registration card is also still required when having a safety inspection completed.
 NOTE: You may renew or change your address online if you are maintaining a Pennsylvania address.
 If you wish to change your address to an out-of-state or out-of-country address, you will need to complete Form MV-8 (PDF), “Self-Certification for Proof of Residency.”